-We educate and research on the mechanisms of gene expression and the related developmental processes; germ cell determination and differentiation in the nematode C. elegans and zebrafish, microRNA function, and regulation of RNA splicing in vertebrates and C. elegans, as well as gene regulatory mechanism of cell fate specification in cardiac neural crest.
-(H. Sakamoto, K. Inoue)
+We educate and research on the mechanisms of gene expression and the related developmental processes; germ cell formation and pigment cell differentiation in zebrafish, as well as gene regulatory mechanism of cell fate specification in cardiac neural crest.
+(K. Inoue, S. Matsuhana)